 - or go to the Emergency Room

-Norris Health Center is open between 8am and 4:45pm Monday through Thursday and between 9am and 4:45pm on Friday.
+The Student Health and Wellness Center (SHAW) is open between 8am and 4:45pm Monday through Thursday and between 9am and 4:45pm on Friday.

 The Milwaukee County Crisis line at 414-257-7222.
 This crisis line is answered twenty-four hours a day, seven days a week (24/7).